-Our coastal campus: Meet the team
+Our coastal campus: Scarlet meadows

-Written by Gabrielle Bottone
+Written by Emma Benney

 Across the Scarlet and Bedruthan campus, our hard-working team keep our gardens a year-round delight for our guests and local community.
 We also place a high emphasis on biodiversity and strive to find harmony and balance with nature and our coastal ecosystem, using sustainable gardening methods to protect the future of the soil and land for years to come.